rahil627/willowolf/docs/index.md

 this site belongs to [rathewolf](https://rathewolf.com).
 At the moment, there's nothing here.

-it's reserved as a home for projects that have grown beyond my control at rathewolf.com, and ready to be on it's own, with it's own name.
+it's reserved as a home for projects that have grown beyond my control at rathewolf.com, ready to be on it's own, with it's own name, with it's own established identity, with a history.
 <br/>
 <br/>
 <br/>